gilesknap/mciwb/docs/tutorials/03-variables.rst

     My tutorials are going to focus on quickly getting into interacting with the world of Minecraft.
 We won't be going into programming theory to any great degree.
-Therefore, a tutorial like python.land will be needed to fill in the background if you want to get serious with Python.
+Therefore, a tutorial like python.land will be needed to fill in the background if you want a deeper understanding of the language.

-Follow along with these tutorials by having both you Minecraft client and your VSCode windows visible on your screen.
+Follow along with these tutorials by having both your Minecraft client and your VSCode windows visible on your screen.
 You should try out the Python commands shown here and feel free to experiment.